The Warped Product of Hamiltonian Spaces: Abstract

 \section{Abstract}

-In this work, the warped product of Hamilton spaces is introduced and it is shown that these spaces obtain Hamiltonian structure as well.
-Then, the geometric properties of warped product Hamilton spaces such as their nonlinear connections and natural cotangent bundle structures are studied.
-Moreover, we prove some theorems that show geometric relation between warped product Hamiltonian space and its base Hamiltonian manifolds.
-For example, we prove that for non-constant warped function $f$, the sasaki lifted metric $G$ of Hamiltonian warped product space is bundle-like for its vertical foliation if and only if based Hamiltonian spaces are Riemannian manifolds.
-Warped Product, Hamilton Space, Bundle-like metric. \textbf{M.S.C\ 2010:} 54B10; 37J99.
+In this paper, the geometric properties of warped product Hamiltonian spaces are studied.
+It is shown there is a close geometrical relation between a warped product Hamiltonian space and its base Hamiltonian manifolds.
+For example, it is proved that for non-constant warped function $f$, the Sasaki lifted metric $G$ of Hamiltonian warped product space is bundle-like for its vertical foliation if and only if based Hamiltonian spaces are pseudo-Riemannian manifolds. {\bf Keywords:} Warped Product, Hamiltonian Space, Bundle-like metric.\\ {\bf MSC 2010:} 54B10, 37J99.